 - I-4 refers to Interstate Four, which often does feature construction

 - 192 means US-192, the main road of Kissimmee along the “bottom” border of WDW

 - C50 (C58?) could refer to Colonial, State Road 50 that cuts through Orlando

 - Intl is a reference to International Drive

 - VSTA is for Buena Vista (which translates to something like “visibility high”) – thanks to reader Alex for this correction!

 The Imagineers are not above a little pun.
 This particular robot is “Okie Dokie,” I guess.

 About Kevin Yee

 After working for 15 years at Disneyland, Kevin moved to the East Coast, where he has been a weekly visitor of Walt Disney World since 2004.
 Kevin is the author of the second edition of Walt Disney World Hidden History (2014).
 This softcover book tracks Disney’s “hidden history” — remnants of former attractions and tributes to Imagineers and other Disney officials — hiding in plain sight in the parks.
-The second edition of the book has 164 new entries, almost doubling the amount of remnants and tributes discussed in the first edition.
+The second edition of the book has 164 new entries, almost doubling the number of remnants and tributes discussed in the first edition.
 The Kindle version costs $6.99.